ruricolist/cmd/README.md

 3. Keywords that are subcommand dividers (like `|`) are handled internally by `cmd`.
 Otherwise, a literal keyword, along with the next value, is passed through as a keyword argument to UIOP.
+(Note that Cmd supports abbreviations for some UIOP keywords; see below.)

    ``` lisp
    (cmd "bash -c 'exit 1'" :ignore-error-status t)